Prosecutor: No Pulse clubgoers hit by officers' bullets

 "That is significant because that actually saved lives," she said.

+At another time during the standoff, SWAT team members punched a hole through what they thought was a bathroom where clubgoers were trapped, but it ended up being a hallway.
+They later opened a hole through which patrons in the bathroom could escape.

 The prosecutor's office concluded that responding officers and deputies engaged with Mateen five separate times.
 Mateen was hit seven times during the fourth engagement and killed during the fifth engagement.
+Even though he was down after being shot, he appeared to have wires protruding from him and his handgun was just an inch or two from his reach.
+Fearing he had explosives, a SWAT team member shot him in the head to ensure he was no longer a threat, Barra said.

+The wires turned out to be from an exit sign that had fallen.

-His wife was acquitted last year of aiding and abetting him and lying to FBI agents during a federal trial.
+Mateen's wife was acquitted last year of aiding and abetting him and lying to FBI agents during a federal trial, and much of the evidence used in the review couldn't be evaluated until afterward.

 Orange County Sheriff John Mina, who was Orlando's police chief at the time of the massacre, said officers were relieved by the prosecutor's findings.